sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 *Discussion Question:* What could be the solution here?*

 One way is to force a pointer, which points to a function-scoped variable, to never outlive the function; however, this is too restrictive.
 Csmith instead chooses to do pointer analysis that is flow sensitive, field sensitive, context sensitive, path insensitive, and array-element insensitive.
+It maintains points-to sets that contain explicit locations (including null and out of scope element) that may be referenced and checks before each deference.

 ### Effect Safety